PhD Supervision

 • Political psychology with emphasis on ideology and belief systems (ideological structure, motivated reasoning, psychological asymmetries, political attitudes, support for social movements and social justice and DEIA).

-• I also supervise projects on open science, metascience & epistemic justice (see FORRT, which I founded & direct).
+• Projects on open science, metascience, social & epistemic justice (see FORRT, which I founded & direct).

 Data accesS